MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.28.md

 (iii) We restrict access to St. Vincent Island to the Indian Pass and West Pass campsites.
 The hunt brochure lists check-in and check-out procedures.
 We restrict access to the hunt areas to foot or bicycle travel.

-(iv) Hunt hours are 1/2 hour before legal sunrise until 3 p.m. for the sambar deer hunt.
+(iv) Hunt hours are1/2 hour before legal sunrise until 3 p.m. for the sambar deer hunt.

 (v) You may set up tree stands only after you check in, and you must remove them from the island at the end of the hunt (see §§ 27.93 and 27.94 of this chapter).